IsiahZV/SOC-ANALYST-LAB-PORTFOLIO/portfolio/2025-11-06_SOC-L1-Alert-Reporting.md

 5. Discovery: From that shell, the attacker runs commands to learn about the environment (whoami, net user, Get-ADUser, nltest) to find domain accounts, privileges, and possible paths to move laterally.
 6. Next steps for attacker: They would look for credentials, sensitive services, or other hosts they can access — then attempt privilege escalation, lateral movement, or data exfiltration.

-## ⚠️ Mistakes I Learned to Avoid:

-(This is from a previous report)
-- Vague on causality
-- Fix: explicitly tie the process lineage to a likely web exploit and state recommended next steps
-- Avoid passive language

 # END